15205080581/polardb/intl.en-US/Product Introduction/Limits.md

 # Limits

-This topic describes the limits of Apsara PolarDB.
+This topic describes the limits of PolarDB for MySQL.

-## PolarDB MySQL

 |Node specification|Memory occupied by the file system|Maximum number of files|
 |:-----------------|:---------------------------------|:----------------------|